 Readers Question: Evaluate the arguments for and against the view that major sports events are good for the economy?
-(15)

 Major sports events such as the World Cup and the Olympics are often seen as a potential source of economic regeneration.
 Yet, many are worried about the economic costs of hosting a major sporting event that only lasts for three weeks.
 These are some of the economic benefits and potential costs of the Olympics and other major sporting events.

-Economic Benefits of the Olympics
+Economic benefits of the Olympics

-1. Encourages Investment in Transport and Infrastructure.
+1. Encourages investment in transport and infrastructure

 Major sporting events usually require upgrades to transport and communication links.
 This investment leaves a lasting legacy for the whole economy.
 Better transport links reduce congestion and help to improve efficiency for local business.
 It can help increase the productive capacity of the economy (shifting aggregate supply to the right).
-For example, for the London Olympics in 2012 we have seen new rail links created in East London, and improvements to existing underground and overground train services (London Olympic rail networks)
+For example, for the London Olympics in 2012, we have seen new rail links created in East London, and improvements to existing underground and overground train services (London Olympic rail networks)

-2. Influx of Foreign Visitors.
+2. Influx of foreign visitors

-3. Job Creation
+3. Job creation

 Typically, major sporting events require investment in building stadium and hotels.
 This creates jobs for the local economy for up to 4 years before the event.
-These extra jobs help create a positive multiplier effect amongst the local economy.
+These extra jobs help create a positive multiplier effect within the local economy.
 It is hoped that the London Olympics will help regenerate the east end of London.
-Some argue this temporary job boost can prove more permanent, if the economic regeneration continues after the games.
+Some argue this temporary job boost can prove more permanent if the economic regeneration continues after the games.

-4. Higher Economic Growth
+4. Higher economic growth

 It is estimated that the ‘Olympics Effect’ leads to a boost in economic growth due to the higher investment and foreign visitors.
 This leads to higher tax revenues for the government

-Costs of Events like the Olympics
+Costs of events like the Olympics

 1. Expense

 The cost of hosting a major sporting event has increased significantly in recent years.
 It includes, not only, all the investment but also the heightened security.
 It is hard to meet these costs through sponsorship and ticket sales alone.
 Therefore, it can lead to higher taxes for the local population.
+In cases like Montreal and Athens, the cost has been a very significant burden on the local economy.

 2. Will the infrastructure be used in the future?

 The Olympics requires a lot of investment, which may not necessarily be used in the future.
 Many custom built sporting events may not be used in the future.
+If they are not used, then it is an inefficient use of resources.
+Taxpayers will pay for the cost of building but will get a poor return in terms of improved public services.

 3. Disruption during the event